randomusert/Moneyclick/README.md

 - on first load the console shows a error!
 Don't worry tough it is being that the savedgame variable being null since it doesn't have any data stored to it
 - the buttons on the site doesn't show any amounts of upgrades on reload. this seems to be because DOM doesn't load those

+# server
+the game now has a custom server to host the game.

+please install the dependencies before using.

+the server is built using express js